Danielandro/java-calculator/README.md

 As a User
 So I can calculate the product
 I want to multiply two numbers

+As a User
+So I can calculate the fraction
+I want to divide two numbers
 ```

 **In Progress**

 ```
 As a User
-So I can calculate the fraction
+So I cannot perform invalid calculations
-I want to divide two numbers
+I want to be unable to divide by zero
 ```

 **Todo**